silvershop/silvershop-coloredvariations/README.md

 ## Caveats

 It is tested / not known how this add-on will behave when there are multiple `ColoredProductAttributeType`s assigned to a product.
-How often do independently choose different colors per product though?
+How often would you independently choose different colors per product though?

 ## License